oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

       - Apply your changed domain resource:

+          > Note: Before you deploy the domain custom resource, check if you have have Kubernetes cluster worker nodes that are remote to your local machine.
+If so, you need to put the domain resource's image in a location that these nodes can access and you may also need to modify your domain resource file to reference the new location.
+See [Ensuring your Kubernetes cluster can access images](#ensuring-your-kubernetes-cluster-can-access-images).

           ```
           $ kubectl apply -f /tmp/mii-sample/mii-update2.yaml
           ```

     - Option 2: Use the updated domain resource file that is supplied with the sample:

+        > Note: Before you deploy the domain custom resource, check if you have have Kubernetes cluster worker nodes that are remote to your local machine.
+If so, you need to put the domain resource's image in a location that these nodes can access and you may also need to modify your domain resource file to reference the new location.
+See [Ensuring your Kubernetes cluster can access images](#ensuring-your-kubernetes-cluster-can-access-images).

         ```
         $ kubectl apply -f /tmp/miisample/domain-resources/WLS/mii-update2-d2-WLS-v1-ds.yaml